adefemi171/terraform-gha/README.md

 ## Getting Started

 This Terraform project allows user create a Kubernetes Cluster with [GitHub Action Runner Controller](https://github.com/actions/actions-runner-controller) installed running on any cloud provider (currently support AWS) or locally using [Kubernetes-in-Docker](https://github.com/kubernetes-sigs/kind) (KIND) or [Minikube](https://github.com/kubernetes/minikube).

 It supports two main use cases:

 1. **DinD (Docker in Docker)** Deploying GitHub Actions Runner using Docker in Docker as the Container Mode.
 1. **Kubernetes** Deploying GitHub Actions Runner using Kubernetes as the Container Mode.

-This project currently supports running the GitHub Actions Runner on the following platforms:
+The project currently supports running GitHub Actions Runner on the following platforms:

 1. **AWS EKS** Deploying GitHub Actions Runner on AWS EKS.
 1. **KinD** Deploying GitHub Actions Runner on KinD.